 Acting on behalf of a person over the age of 18

 Currently, there are no functions in My Kanta Pages for acting on behalf of a person over the age of 18, and it is not possible even based on authorisation or a decision on guardianship.
-It is estimated that acting on behalf of a person over 18 in My Kanta Pages based on an e-authorisation will become possible towards the end of 2020.
+It is estimated that acting on behalf of a person over 18 in My Kanta Pages based on an e-authorisation will become possible at the beginning of 2021.

 The granting of an authorisation uses the Suomi.fi authorisations (suomi.fi) of the Digital and Population Data Services Agency, which means that granting of authorisations requires strong identification, e.g. with online banking codes or a mobile certificate.
 The Digital and Population Data Services Agency is also developing an option of granting authorisation by visiting the authorities, in which case electronic identification methods are not required.